moov2/website-core/README.md

 ## Getting Started

-Clone the repository using the command `git clone https://github.com/moov2/website-core.git`.
+Clone the repository using the command `git@github.com:moov2/website-core.git`.

+Next ensure you've got all the front-end dependencies for the theme by running `cd src/Moov2.Website.Theme && npm install`.

 ### Command Line